basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 ## Adaptive participation

 In MindRoom, a conversation can have several humans, several agents, or both.
-When you talk to a single agent, it simply replies; you don't need to tag it.
+When you talk to a single agent, it simply replies, and you don't need to tag it.
 Once another human joins and writes something, the agent cannot tell whether the message was meant for it or for the other person.
 Nothing decided that, so the agent stayed quiet unless explicitly tagged.
 That confused several users.

 So I recently added [adaptive participation](https://docs.mindroom.chat/configuration/#adaptive-agent-participation): an agent that has already replied in a thread decides on its own whether to answer an untagged message.
 I first used an LLM as the judge, GPT-5.6 Luna on low reasoning.
-A yes-or-no question like "should this agent respond?" is exactly what Jev is for, so it became the second backend ([PR #2169](https://github.com/mindroom-ai/mindroom/pull/2169)).
+A yes-or-no question like "should this agent respond?" is exactly what Jev is for, so it [became the second backend](https://github.com/mindroom-ai/mindroom/pull/2169).

 ## "Thanks" should not stop the agent

-The eval lesson came from a different feature.
+The second decision taught me something about evals.
 When you send a message while an agent is still replying, MindRoom injects a notice at the next tool call telling the agent to stop and wrap up, because there is a new message.
 What people actually did was watch the agent start working and then write "looks good" or "thanks."
 The agent would stop early and continue in the next turn, which is both wasteful and counterintuitive.

-Now a judgment decides whether the new message needs the interruption ([mid-turn coalescing](https://docs.mindroom.chat/configuration/#mid-turn-coalescing), [PR #2193](https://github.com/mindroom-ai/mindroom/pull/2193)).
+Now [a judgment](https://github.com/mindroom-ai/mindroom/pull/2193) decides whether the new message needs the interruption, which the docs call [mid-turn coalescing](https://docs.mindroom.chat/configuration/#mid-turn-coalescing).
 If it does not, the agent reacts with 👀, finishes its reply, and handles the message afterwards.

 My first implementation worked at the code level but not functionally.